samiakiran/samiakiran.github.io/_pages/cv.md

 ## Work Experience

 * 9/2020 – Current**: Python Scripter**
-    * I am currently working remotely with a US-based startup located in San Francisco, California [Odetta, Inc](https://odetta.ai/) as a custom bot developer, specializing in web scraping.
+    * I am currently working remotely with [Odetta, Inc](https://odetta.ai/), a US-based startup located in San Francisco, California as a custom bot developer, specializing in web scraping.
     * My primary responsibilities include creating scripts in Python to scrape various types of data from websites worldwide.
     <!-- My core responsibilities includes developing scripts in Python for automatically fetching various types of data from the websites worldwide. -->